 As this roller coaster of a journey took another sharp descent, my son began to feel hopeless again, even though his desire for more intellectually-challenging work was now being addressed.

-(Yes, that need is important, but for some “kite kids,” it isn’t the only key to their internal peace and personal fulfillment.)
+(Yes, that need is important; however, for some “kite kids,” it isn’t the only key to their internal peace and personal fulfillment.)

 It took a few weeks for me to realize there was still a big problem.
 My husband and I both saw instances of exclusion at a school event, and I noticed that some of his jokes were starting to include more serious topics, like him going to heaven, and also asking what “suicide” meant.

-It was then that I finally realized he was truly a 2e kid.
-(And now a 3e kid because his unaddressed social anxiety was causing depression, as well.)
+It was then that I finally realized he was truly a 2e child – the type of kid I’d been reading and watching documentaries about.
+(And now a 3e kid because his anxiety was causing depression, as well.)

 My aspiring engineer couldn’t control his unsuccessful friendship-making tactics, even though he’s really smart.
 He couldn’t think clearly when his anxiety took over.
 More and more, he was again finding himself in a Fight Flight or Freeze state that he couldn’t fix on his own.

 (Huge props to Seth Perler, whose work with twice-exceptional kids and his interview with Dr. Stuart Shanker, made this level of awareness possible for me!)

 Although asynchronous development and overexcitabilities (a.k.a. intensities) were discovered decades ago, widespread myths about giftedness remain – even among educators and clinicians.
 I have seen this firsthand on countless occasions.